Scoby Hotel: The Definitive Guide

 Use a clean, tightly woven cloth placed on top of the container to prevent contamination of the SCOBY by dust and harmful spores.
 The cloth should be held into place by a lid or rubber band.
 You can also use coffee filters instead of tightly-woven fabric.

-SCOBY prefers warm room temperature (75-85 degrees F / 23-29 degrees C) and out of direct sunlight.
+SCOBY prefers a warm temperature (75-85 degrees F / 23-29 degrees C) and out of direct sunlight.
 This makes the pantry and kitchen cupboards an ideal location to keep the SCOBY hotel.
 The SCOBY should not be disturbed too often to avoid contamination.

 7. Replace the liquid every two weeks